If you have a minor child, you know that child support will cover his or

 You will also have to provide proof regarding the needs of the adult child.

 The questions that would need to be addressed include:

 - If the child had the disability prior to turning 18

-- If the child requires substantial care and supervision because of a mental
+- If the child is in need of substantial care and supervision due to a mental

-or physical disability and is not capable of self-support
+or physical disability and is incapable of self-support

 Child Support Attorney in Houston